Using Online Training in Staff Development

 School and college librarians

 Many school librarians are used to working on their own and planning activities in the school holidays to put into practice when school starts again.
-All our school courses can be used in this way.
+Both our school courses can be used in this way.
 You can do more than half of the course online – reading, reflecting and interacting with the material.
 You can download the print to support reading activities in the library and plan how you will use it - our courses will give you lots of practical ideas to try with your students.

 Are the courses recognised and accredited?